-The following table represents aggregate fees billed to us for the fiscal year ended December 31, 2018 by Deloitte & Touche LLP.
+The following table represents aggregate fees billed to us for fiscal year 2018 and fiscal year 2019 by Deloitte & Touche LLP

-Fiscal Year Ended December 31, 2018 (1)
+Fiscal Year Ended December 31, 2018 Fiscal Year Ended December 31, 2019

-Audit Fees (2) \$467,358
+Audit Fees (1) \$467,358 \$633,064

-Audit-Related Fees (3) 45,320
+Audit-Related Fees (2) 45,320 70,000

+Tax Fees (3) 43,785

-All Other Fees (4) 3,790
+All Other Fees (4) 3,790 3,790

-Total Fees \$516,498
+Total Fees \$516,498 \$750,639

-- (1) Includes fees billed by Deloitte & Touche LLP since their engagement on June 18, 2018. - (2) Represents fees billed for professional services provided to us in connection with the integrated annual audit of our consolidated financial statements and the effectiveness of our internal control over financial reporting, the review of our quarterly condensed consolidated financial statements, as well as audit services that are normally provided by an independent registered public accounting firm in connection with statutory and regulatory filings. - (3) Represents fees billed for professional services provided to us in connection with registration statement filings. - (4) Represents fees billed for professional services related to annual software subscription.
+- (1) Represents fees billed for professional services provided to us in connection with the integrated annual audit of our consolidated financial statements and the effectiveness of our internal control over financial reporting, the review of our quarterly condensed consolidated financial statements, as well as audit services that are normally provided by an independent registered public accounting firm in connection with statutory and regulatory filings. - (2) Represents fees billed for professional services provided to us in connection with registration statement filings. - (3) Represents fees billed for tax compliance and tax advice services, including fees for tax return preparation. - (4) Represents fees billed for professional services related to annual software subscription.